etsy/open-api/README.md

 ## How to get started

-We have created a new documentation site for Open API v3, which can be found at [developers.etsy.com](https://developers.etsy.com).
+We have created a new documentation site for Open API v3, which can be found at [developers.etsy.com/documentation](https://developers.etsy.com/documentation).
 We’ll continue to add new content, but we’ve provided a migration guide and documented some API Basics.
 If you are looking for specific documentation or have feedback, feel free to [create an issue](https://github.com/etsy/open-api/issues/new/choose).

-**To start using our Open API v3 endpoints, [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSc4qzVlgjkzEkaQvpgX00xvJLjlomRoS-60G9ob_FqCfmbCrA/viewform?usp=sf_link).**
+Any developer with an active Etsy application can make requests using our Open API v3 endpoints.
+Visit [etsy.com/developers/your-apps](https://etsy.com/developers/your-apps) to find your API Key.

 ### Useful links to get started